muktarrejvi/cybersecurity-portfolio/CC_Last_MinutesNotes.md

 - **Confidentiality** – Protecting the secrecy of information.
 - **Integrity** – Ensuring data is accurate, complete, and unaltered.
-- **Availability** – Ensuring information is accessible when needed.
+- **Availability** – Ensuring information is accessible when needed

 ---